-I include the marking rubric that I have in my head when reading student papers, so you can see how I think about this task.
-I will not be returning this exact form with your essays.
+When I am marking, I intuitively use the following marking rubric, and I can include it so you can see how I think about this task.
+This is not a mechanical task, and I will not be returning this exact form with your essays.

-4 points - essay planning, layout, grammar, spelling, and citations This is a Gordon Rule Class, so we are looking for:
+Essay planning, layout, grammar, spelling, and citations (4 points / 20% of grade)

+This is a Gordon Rule Class, and requires:

-- A well-structured essay that introduces the topic (beginning), then lays out the key facts and arguments (middle, and most of the paper), and then bring it to a conclusion.
-They key to this is to sketch out an essay plan, headings and bullet points, before you start writing. - Lay out your essay.
-Choose a title, and use headings and sub-headings - Use active, not passive, language; avoid meaningless superlatives, write formally/scientifically but not pompous or casual/conversational - Cite references properly, paraphrasing and quoting sources appropriately, and avoiding plagiarism see https://www.youtube.com/watch?v=g81hPRKWsdM
+- A well-structured essay that introduces the topic (beginning), then lays out the key facts and arguments (middle, and most of the paper), and then bring it to a conclusion. - I strong advise you to: - Use your notes, readings, etc. to understand each topic - Once you have a good idea of the subject, sketch out an essay plan, with headings and bullet points before you start writing. - Write the essay in broad terms - Edit and re-edit the paper several times. - Check spelling, grammer, citations, etc. - From you essay plan, lay out your essay.
+Choose a title, and use headings and subheadings - Use active, not passive, language; avoid meaningless superlatives, write formally/scientifically but not pompous or casual/conversational - Cite references properly, paraphrasing and quoting sources appropriately, and avoiding plagiarism see